A Complete Guide to WPForms in WordPress

 Notifications

-Make sure the notification email address is correct.
-If notifications are not set properly, you may miss new submissions.
+Notifications are emails sent to your team after someone submits the form.
+Confirm the notification email address is correct before publishing.
+If notifications are not configured properly you may miss new submissions.

 WPForms Notifications Settings